blay/minimal-mistakes/_posts/2016-03-26-the-anthropological-study-of-infrastructure.md

 Dant, T. (2004). *Materiality And Society*.
 McGraw-Hill Education (UK).

+Edwards, P. N. (2003).
+Infrastructure and modernity: Force, time, and social organization in the history of sociotechnical systems.
+Modernity and Technology, 185–225.

 Graham, S., & Thrift, N. (2007).
 Out of order: understanding repair and maintenance. *Theory Culture and Society*, *24*.

 Hughes, T. P. (1983). *Networks of power: electrification in Western society, 1880-1930*.
 Baltimore: Johns Hopkins University Press.